 “My journey with world folksong traditions began many years ago while studying at New England Conservatory in Boston.
 Much to the dismay of my Opera professors, I found myself enthralled with the alluring beauty and mystery of traditional folk music.
-This fascination, along with a bit of old Irish wanderlust, poised me for a journey that led me to seek a lost culture and reconnect with the songs of my ancestors in ancient Europe.”
+This fascination, along with a bit of old Irish wanderlust, poised me for a journey that led me to seek my own lost culture and reconnect with the songs of my ancestors in ancient Europe.”

-In 2012 Peia released her first solo album The Dance of Devotion – a profound collection of poetic love songs.
-Her second release Four Great Winds – a timeless journey through traditional and original sacred song was self released in May 2013 and picked up by Sounds True for global release in 2015.
+In 2012 Peia released her first solo album The Dance of Devotion – a collection of poetic love songs and chants.
+Peia found her voice in her second release, Four Great Winds – a timeless journey through traditional and original song.
+Self released in May 2013 and picked up by Sounds True for global release in 2015.
 Following the initial release of ‘Four Great Winds’ Peia gained international notoriety and requests for performances in Europe, Australia, Bali, Brazil and Canada.
-Her music has taken her around the world and sparked collaborations with many world class artists including: legendary poet and Rumi scholar Coleman Barks, author, mythologist & storyteller Michael Meade, Iranian tar master Ali Ghamsari and Sephardic song keeper, oud & guitar virtuoso Shai Shriki.
+Her music has taken her around the world, gained over 10 million views on YouTube, and sparked collaborations with many world-class artists including: legendary poet and Rumi scholar Coleman Barks, author, mythologist & storyteller Michael Meade, Folk-Roots group Rising Appalachia, Renaissance Lutist Ronn McFarlane, Iranian tar master Ali Ghamsari, Grammy Award Winner Peter Kater and Irish singer Eílish Kennedy.